How to Apply

 Selected candidates will have to pass a three-part criminal background check in order to serve.

-Applications are accepted online only and must include a cover letter, resume, and transcript.
-ALA-Massachusetts is highly competitive and cannot place every applicant.
-Applications will be accepted starting March 1, 2021, and the deadline for priority consideration is March 31, 2021.
-Starting in April, applications will continue to be accepted on a rolling basis until all positions are filled.
+Applications must include a resume and transcript.
+ALA-Massachusetts is competitive and cannot place every applicant.
+Applications are typically accepted on a rolling basis until all positions are filled.

 ALA-Massachusetts is an equal opportunity project, available to all, without regard to race, color, national origin, disability, age, sex, sexual orientation, political affiliation, or religion.
 We are committed to the inclusion of people with disabilities and will provide reasonable accommodations for interviews and service placement upon request.
 If you need an accommodation for an interview, please contact ALA-MA at firstname.lastname@example.org.